AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 [...]
 ```

-In first instance it looks like we can just use the same payload that we used for mail() but we can see that is not working conrrectly:
+In first instance, it looks like we can just use the same payload that we used for mail() but we can see that is not working conrrectly:

 ```bash
 Payload: